 If you’re talking about e-cigs and the vaping of e-liquids versus smoking cigarettes, there is no concrete evidence to declare either side a winner.
-Cigarettes are no good for you, but there are also advocates who claim e-liquids contain harmful ingredients.
+Cigarettes are no good for you says the CDC, and there are also advocates who claim e-liquids contain harmful ingredients.
 In time there will be a larger sample size of e cig users and at that point we may have more clarity on the debate.
 But until then, the answer to this will depend on who you are talking to.

 When a joint, blunt, bong, or bowl is being smoked, the buds are being heated by the flame of a lighter.
 The direct, high heat of the flame breaks down the molecular structure of your buds and turns them to ash--this process is called combustion.
 During this process, as you are taking a pull from the bowl, THC is inhaled, but along with it will be carcinogens.